betsysavage/RemoteWorkAnalysis/README.md

 * Merging of the data sets
 Our first step in preparing the data for analysis was merging the datasets collected during 2020 and 2021 into one file with similar columns.
 The biggest challenge associated with this task revolved around column names: while both data frames asked similar questions, edits were made to the phrasing of most questions, which resulted in most columns having different names.

 To begin the process, we thoroughly examined both datasets and identified the columns that were conveying the same information.
-Secondly, we created a column key that helped us keep track of the original question language how they related to the newly created column labels.
+Secondly, we created a column key that helped us keep track of the original question and how they related to the newly created column labels.
 Finally, we used the column key to identify a final list of 30 shared columns that would be useful in our analysis, which were later merged into one dataset for cleaning.
 We used a python notebook to merge the desired columns from both datasets into a merged data frame with the code below.

 ![Merge Table Code](https://github.com/betsysavage/RemoteWorkAnalysis/blob/main/Resources/Images/Data%20Merging%20Code.png)